- 8 minutes to read

 Clear Menu Action

-Here's an example to ignore previous Log Events using the 'Clear' action.
+Example to ignore previous Log Events using the 'Clear' action.

 Clear intent modal

-Here's an example of the 'Clear' prompt.
+Example of the 'Clear' prompt.

 Clear Success

-Here's an example of successful clear operation.
+Example of a successful clear operation.

-List Events
+List Events Action

 List Events Menu Action